 If you have a family member or close friend that is living their golden years in a senior assisted living community, then you already know that the assisted living lifestyle is one that requires adjustment and change from the holiday traditions they grew up with.

-One of the main things that changes is the approach toward the holiday traditions.
+One of the main things that changes is the approach toward holiday traditions.
 Depending on your loved one’s level of care, you may have to make some adjustments with the way that you celebrate important holidays like specific ones that come around this time of the year.
-Here are some of our tips that will surely help keep your holidays merry in 2017.
+Here are some of our tips that will surely help keep your holidays merry.

 Visit, Visit, Visit